iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Machine Learning (ML) aims to build a model that performs/generalize well on new unseen data.

 ### Parameter (Weights and Biases)
-- Parameters are internal configuration variables learned from data during training.
-And uses for making predictions
+- Parameters are the internal values learned by the model from data during training and used for making predictions.
+- Parameters are like settings or knobs that control how the model behaves.
+- Example: In linear regression, slope and intercept are parameters, model learns these values automaically from the data.
-- Parameters are tuned during training to gain **accuracy** with least [**error**](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Error.md).
+- Parameters are tuned/adjusted during training to gain **accuracy** with least [**error**](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Error.md).
 - They are automatically estimated from the data, not configured by the user. **Hyperparameters** are set manually before training.
+- One line summary: Algorithm trains > Model learns > Parameters define behavior.

 ### Scikit Learn
 1. Scikit Learn is a great library for creating an ML model from data.